Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Interaction quench in real space

 \subsection{Spatial quench and spatial KZ mechanism}

 On the other hand, to investigate the spatial KZ mechanism, we consider a more general type of quench of the pairing interaction.
 For a spatial quench,

-Again, we typically set $x_c=L/2$.
+Again, we typically set $x_c=L/2$, where the order parameter vanishes.
 Here $c$ and $d$ are dimensionless parameters. $-c/d$ is the slope of the linear ramp shown in Fig. \ref{fig:gff}.

-In the spatial KZM, one considers a dimensionless parameter $\epsilon$ to identify the distance to the critical point $x_c$:
+In the spatial KZM, the freezing-out of the correlation length within the linear-ramp regime is the key to extract the scaling behavior of the correlation length.
+Explicitly, one considers a dimensionless parameter $\epsilon$ to identify the distance to the critical point, which occurs at $x_c$ separating the two phases, with the relation

 We choose $x<x_c$ to represent the broken-symmetry (superfluid) phase and $x>x_c$ to represent the symmetric (normal-gas) phase.
-Similar to the freezing-out of the correlation length in the time-dependent KZM, the correlation length of the spatial KZM can freeze out in the transition region when the interaction drop to zero.
-Near the critical point $x_c$, the local correlation length diverges as $\xi\approx (\alpha|x_c-x|)^{-\nu}$.
-Here $\nu$ is the critical exponent for correlation length \cite{Zurekptis}.
-Within a distance $x_h$ from $x_c$, the correlation length gets to the same order as the distance: $|x_h-x_c|\approx (\alpha|x_c-x_h|)^{-\nu}$.
-This sets a frozen correlation length of
+For a typical second-order phase transition in a uniform system, the correlation length diverges according to $\xi\sim \epsilon^{-\nu}$ near the critical point.
+For the spatial quench, the critical point is at $x_c$ in real space, so the local correlation length diverges as $\xi\approx (\alpha|x_c-x|)^{-\nu}$~\cite{Zurekptis}.
+Within a distance $|x_h-x_c|$ from $x_c$, the correlation length reaches the same order as the distance: $|x_h-x_c|\approx (\alpha|x_c-x_h|)^{-\nu}$.
+This sets a frozen correlation length of $\xi \sim \alpha^{-\frac{\nu}{1+\nu}}$.
+Thus, the spatial KZM predicts that the penetration into the symmetric phase decays with a characteristic length $\xi$.

+However, the zero-temperature BCS theory near $g=0$ does not feature a power-law divergence of $\xi$.
+The BCS coherence length is~\cite{Fetter_book,Leggett}

+The Fermi momentum is related to the local density via $k_f=\pi \rho/2$ in 1D.
+In the weakly interacting limit, the gap function at zero temperature is given by \cite{Fetter_book,Pethick-BEC}